Sydney Greenstreet

-Sydney Hughes Greenstreet (December 27, 1879 – January 18, 1954) was a British and American actor.
+Sydney Hughes Greenstreet (December 27, 1879 – January 18, 1954) was a British and American character actor.
 While he did not begin his career in films until the age of 61, he had a run of significant motion pictures in a Hollywood career lasting through the 1940s.
-He is best remembered for the three Warner Bros. films – The Maltese Falcon (1941), Casablanca (1942), and Passage to Marseille (1944) – with both Humphrey Bogart (five films total with Greenstreet) and Peter Lorre (nine films with Greenstreet, three of which were also with Bogart).
+He is best remembered for the three Warner Bros. films – The Maltese Falcon (1941, his first film role), Casablanca (1942), and Passage to Marseille (1944) – with both Humphrey Bogart (five films total with Greenstreet) and Peter Lorre (nine films with Greenstreet, three of which were also with Bogart).
 Greenstreet was nominated for the Academy Award for Best Supporting Actor for his performance in The Maltese Falcon.
 He portrayed Nero Wolfe on radio during 1950 and 1951.
 He became an American citizen in 1925.

 Early life

 Sydney Hughes Greenstreet was born on December 27, 1879, in Eastry, Kent, the son of Ann (née Baker) and John Jarvis Greenstreet, a tanner.
+In the 1881 census, his father was recorded as a Master Tanner employing eighteen men, and the Greenstreet family was living in Sandwich, Kent, and had three living-in servants.
+The 1891 census finds Greenstreet and three of his brothers living at Dane Hill School, Margate, a boarding school for boys aged ten to eighteen, with the Rev. Charles Boulden as headmaster.

-He had seven siblings.
+Greenstreet had seven siblings.
 He left home at the age of 18 to make his fortune as a Ceylon tea planter, but drought forced him out of business.
 He began managing a brewery and, to escape boredom, took acting lessons.